tahoe-lafs/magic-folder/docs/invites.rst

 To invite a new (read-write) participant, Desktop needs to send a piece of information and receive a piece of information.
 This is accomplished by communicating to the other device by means of `Magic Wormhole <http://magic-wormhole.io>`_.
-Since the pieces of information that we exchange are small, we do not need a "bulk transfer" connection and can send the data via the Magic Wormhole "mailbox" server alone .. so both deviecs don't strictly need to be online at the same time.
+Since the pieces of information that we exchange are small, we do not need a "bulk transfer" (aka Transit) connection and can send the data via the Magic Wormhole "mailbox" server alone .. so both devices don't strictly need to be online at the same time.
 Note that mailbox allocations "time out" so at least one side has to be connected to the mailbox server within this timeout window.

 The piece of information we need to send to Laptop is the read-capablity for the "Collective" directory.
-The piece of information we need to get from Laptop is the read-capability for the "Personal" directory (unless it is a read-only participant).
+The piece of information we need to get from Laptop is the read-capability for its "Personal" directory (unless it is a read-only participant).

 Note that Desktop never shares the write-capability to the Collective (nor to the Personal directory) and Laptop never shares the write-capability for the Personal directory.